 Navy fire controlmen (FC) operate certain weapons systems aboard Navy surface combatant ships.
 It is a highly technical, highly challenging rating (as the Navy refers to its jobs) in the advanced electronics and computer field.

 Fire controlman is a highly competitive rating within the Navy, so standards for recruits are very high.
-If you're considering this rating, you'll need to be mature and willing to take on a lot of responsibility, in addition to having technical skill and expertise.
+If you're considering this rating, you'll need to be mature and willing to take on a lot of responsibility, in addition to having technical skills and expertise.

 Unlike other ratings, in addition to operating weapons systems, fire controlmen troubleshoot and repair the weapons as well.
 These weapons systems include the Tomahawk missile system, the Sea Sparrow missile system and the Harpoon missile system as well as the associated computer and sensor packages.

 Recruits can't enlist with the guarantee of an FC rating.
 They're required to enlist under the Navy's advanced electronics/computer field (AECF) and will spend about nine weeks in basic electronics training.
 That's in addition to fire controlman "A" school for about 20 weeks, both of which are conducted at the Navy base in Great Lakes, Illinois.

 During the initial phase of AECF training, recruits are assigned to either the fire controlman rating or the electronic technician (ET) rating.
-These two ratings comprise the basis of a ship's combat systems department, which are responsible for maintaining its readiness for combat operations.
+These two ratings comprise the basis of a ship's combat systems department, which is responsible for maintaining its readiness for combat operations.

 The expanded duties of the fire controlman include operating and maintaining combat and weapons direction systems, surface-to-air and surface-to-surface missile systems and gun fire control systems.
-They also provide system employment recommendations, performing maintenance on digital computer equipment systems,
+They also provide system employment recommendations and perform maintenance on digital computer equipment systems.

 The fire controlman has other duties related to the upkeep and maintenance of a ship's weapons systems, which include inspecting and testing micro- and minicomputers and related electronics.